 N Proceeds of Crime and Money Laundering

-- In order to comply with the law on money laundering, we need to verify and obtain confirmation of our clients’ identities at the outset of your matter.
-We may carry out an online verification of your identity.
-This will not affect your credit rating in any way.
+51. In order to comply with the law on Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, we need to verify and obtain confirmation of our clients’ identities at the outset of your matter and in certain circumstances other persons such as directors or beneficial owners and to keep this information updated.
+You agree that we may make checks using online electronic verification systems or other databases as we may decide.
 It may also be necessary for us to ask you for documentation to prove your identity if, for example, the results of the request for online confirmation is inconclusive.

-- If, while we are acting for you, it becomes necessary to make a money laundering disclosure, we may not be able to inform you that a disclosure has been made or of the reasons for it.
+53. If, while we are acting for you, it becomes necessary to make a money laundering or terrorist financing disclosure, we may not be able to inform you that a disclosure has been made or of the reasons for it, nor confirm or deny that a report has been made.
 If we make a report to the National Crime Agency or analogous authority, we may be prohibited from continuing with your work while the authorities undertake their own investigations.
 We may also be ordered to stop your work altogether.
 In those circumstances, we will not be able to accept responsibility for any resulting loss or inconvenience.
 A report may result in an investigation by the Police, the Inland Revenue or other authorities.
 If you are concerned about how this may affect you, please speak to us.

 O Data Protection